 K&L Gates's investigations practice has lawyers in offices on five continents.
-The group includes former senior US government officials from the Department of Justice (DOJ), Securities and Exchange Commission (SEC), Commodity Futures Trading Commission (CFTC), the Financial Industry Regulatory Authority (FINRA), and the UK’s Financial Conduct Authority (FCA).
-The practice is coordinated by Brian Saulnier and Steve Topetzes.
-Saulnier has been recognized in Who's Who Legal: Investigations for each of the last five years.
+The group includes former senior US government officials from the Department of Justice, Securities and Exchange Commission, Commodity Futures Trading Commission (CFTC), and the UK’s Financial Conduct Authority.
+The practice is coordinated by Brian Saulnier and Stephen Topetzes.
+Saulnier has been recognised in Who's Who Legal: Investigations for each of the last six years.

-In 2021, K&L Gates’s investigations practice welcomed Bobby Higdon, Jr. to its ranks.
-Most recently, Bobby served as the United States Attorney for the Eastern District of North Carolina.
-During his tenure as US Attorney, Bobby’s office handled numerous high-profile matters involving national security, cybercrime, public corruption, and financial fraud, among other matters.
-Bobby, a partner in the firm’s RTP office, brings nearly three decades of experience in government and in private practice, to guide clients facing regulatory proceedings, enforcement actions, grand jury investigations, white-collar criminal prosecution, and related civil litigation.
+Prominent names in the practice include Robert Higdon Jr, who previously served as the United States Attorney for the Eastern District of North Carolina.
+During his tenure as US Attorney, Higdon’s office handled numerous high-profile matters involving national security, cybercrime, public corruption, and financial fraud, among other matters.
+Robert, a partner in the firm’s Research Triangle Park and Washington, DC offices, brings nearly three decades of experience in government and in private practice, to guide clients facing regulatory proceedings, enforcement actions, grand jury investigations, white-collar criminal prosecution, and related civil litigation.

-Andrew Wright re-joined the firm in 2021, after serving as Director of Legal Policy for the Biden-Harris Presidential Transition.
-In that capacity, Andrew handled the congressional oversight and litigation portfolios, and advised on the Presidential Transition Act and classified information access issues.
+Andrew Wright, a partner in the Washington, DC office, re-joined the firm after serving as Director of Legal Policy for the Biden-Harris Presidential Transition.
 Previously, Andrew served as Associate Counsel to President Barack Obama and Assistant Counsel to Vice President Al Gore.
 Andrew guides clients through Congressional oversight- and investigations-related matters, executive branch compliance, and government enforcement actions.

-K&L Gates works with a broad spectrum of clients, including Westinghouse Electric, the Catholic Diocese of Erie, PA, Wells Fargo, Aria Partners, Gate Gourmet, and Sembcorp Marine, as well as high-profile individuals, such as Deputy Assistant Secretary of State for European and Eurasian Affairs, George Kent.
+K&L Gates works with a broad spectrum of clients, including Westinghouse Electric, the Catholic Diocese of Erie, Pennsylvania Nichicon Corporation, Nortek, and Sembcorp Marine, as well as high-profile individuals, such as former senior US State Department official George Kent.

-The firm spans five continents, with more than 40 offices located in key capital cities and world commercial and financial centers.
+The firm spans five continents, with more than 40 offices located in key capital cities and world commercial and financial centres.

 After conducting a multi-jurisdiction, cross-border investigation, K&L Gates guided Japanese electronics manufacturer Nichicon Corporation to a plea agreement with US federal prosecutors over allegations that it participated in a price-fixing scheme.

-K&L Gates represented financial services giant Western Union and conducted an internal investigation across ten jurisdictions.
+K&L Gates represented financial services giant Western Union and conducted an internal investigation across 10 jurisdictions.
 The company entered a deferred prosecution agreement with the Justice Department.

 K&L Gates is a fully integrated global law firm with lawyers located across five continents.
 The firm represents leading multinational corporations, growth and middle-market companies, capital markets participants and entrepreneurs in every major industry group as well as public sector entities, educational institutions, philanthropic organizations and individuals.
 K&L Gates has one of the largest, most comprehensive, and most geographically diverse investigations, enforcement, and white collar practices of any law firm.

-Whether a matter involves the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the Department of Justice (DOJ), the Federal Trade Commission, Financial Services Authority (FSA), BaFin, the Securities and Futures Commission of Hong Kong, state Attorney Generals, or another law enforcement agency, our lawyers located across Asia, Australia, Europe, and the United States have substantial experience in addressing matters early and proactively.
+Whether a matter involves the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the Department of Justice (DOJ), the Federal Trade Commission, Financial Services Authority (FSA), BaFin, the Securities and Futures Commission of Hong Kong, state Attorneys General, or another law enforcement agency, our lawyers located across Asia, Australia, Europe, and the United States have substantial experience in addressing matters early and proactively.

-Our team includes a former state attorney general, former DOJ prosecutors, former SEC staff, former heads of state securities regulators, and staff lawyers from FINRA, the Commodity Futures Trading Commission, bank regulatory agencies, the FTC, the Department of Justice in Hong Kong, and numerous other law enforcement agencies.
+Our team includes two former United States Attorneys, multiple former DOJ prosecutors and SEC staff, former state securities regulators, and former staff lawyers from FINRA, the Commodity Futures Trading Commission, and numerous other law enforcement agencies from around the world.

 Our lawyers have handled hundreds of government and internal investigations relating to a full spectrum of substantive matters on behalf of corporations and individuals.
 These matters have included everything from routine inquiries, to high-visibility state and federal investigations, to grand jury proceedings and criminal trials, to congressional investigations.
 Investigations are oftentimes complex, with intersecting and conflicting laws, regulations, and policies, while also posing difficult questions of individual rights and public policy.
 This broad range of experience allows us to navigate clients through these challenges.

 Moreover, our experienced congressional investigations team stands ready to assist clients faced with a House or Senate investigation.
+We recently represented a major online platform in front of the January 6 Committee, the Senate Homeland Security and Governmental Affairs Committee, the Senate Commerce Committee, and the House Committee on Oversight and Reform.
 This team knows the unique process and understands how investigative committees and subcommittees operate.
-This knowledge and understanding, including familiarity with members and staff, provides us with the tools clients need to respond to document requests, witness invitations, and subpoenas, as well as to prepare witnesses for congressional testimony—which often unfolds in front of television cameras rather than a courtroom.
+Our knowledge and understanding, including familiarity with members and staff, provides us with the tools clients need to respond to document requests, witness invitations, and subpoenas, as well as to prepare witnesses for congressional testimony—which often unfolds in front of television cameras rather than a courtroom.